ahsann455/AI-Fake-News-Detector/README.md

 ![image](https://github.com/ahsann455/AI-Fake-News-Detector/assets/97152316/67c7656f-e59a-498a-8781-05d9ca8747d5)

+## How to use it:
+-- Clone the repository. <br>
+-- Launch terminal in the designated directory. <br>
+-- Execute pip install -r requirements.txt. <br>
+-- Run app.py and navigate to http://127.0.0.1:5000/. <br>

 ##  Methodology:
 Several strategies can be employed, including supervised learning, unsupervised learning, or deep learning.
 For counterfeit news identification, the supervised learning approach is frequently used.
 In this approach, the model is trained using labeled data, where the true classification of each article (real or fake) is known.
 The aim is to create a model that can reliably classify new, unseen articles as genuine or fake.